 - Departed from the U.S. with the intention of returning and have not abandoned this intention; and

-- Are returning to the U.S. from a temporary visit abroad and, if the stay abroad was protracted, this was caused by reasons beyond your control and for which you were not responsible.
+- Are returning to the U.S. from a temporary visit abroad and, if the stay abroad was extended, this was caused by reasons beyond your control and for which you were not responsible.

 How to Apply

-Applicants seeking to apply for Returning Resident Visa (SB-1) will need to submit their documents to the Immigrant Visa Unit in Bangkok by postal mail.
+Applicants seeking to apply for Returning Resident Visa (SB-1) need to submit copies of these documents to the Immigrant Visa Unit in Bangkok by email at email@example.com:

-Once your documents are received and reviewed by the Immigrant Visa Unit, applicants will be contacted about their first interview dates.
-Please allow at least seven business days after submitting the documents before contacting the Immigrant Visa Unit by email to follow up on your case at: email@example.com
+Once your documents are received and reviewed by the Immigrant Visa Unit, applicants will be contacted via email with instructions about scheduling an appointment to interview with a consular officer.
+At that time your DS-117 and supporting documents will be reviewed.
+Please allow at least seven business days after submitting the documents before contacting the Immigrant Visa Unit by email to follow up on your case.